Flimster/Python_Group_Project/docs/upload.md

 # How to create new problems

-The Thinkback system expectes solutions to be of a specific format An example for a solution can be found below, this specific problem asks for two numbers **a, b** and returns the sum of those numbers.
+The Thinkback system expects your solution to be in a specific format.
+An example for a solution can be found below, this specific problem asks for two numbers **a, b** and returns the sum of those numbers.

 ---